zf-w/my_tome/en;Main/90;diary;Diary/75;#y2025;Year 2025/y2025rm02;m11;November.md

 # Daily Learning

+## Thursday, November 13th

+One of the biggest challenges in my recent learning would be the disambiguating parsing part from CS421 Programming Languages and Compilers.
+In my current understanding, disambiguating the parsing process is about carefully designing the grammar tree to ensure clarity.
+For example, when parsing "1 _ 2 _ 3", by ensuring that a "\*" operator can only have an immediate "\*" subtree on its left, we can ensure the multiplication operator's left-associative property.
+Now, I'm struggling with how to parse things like `2 \* if x = true then 1 else -1 + 3`.
+I'm currently forbidding the end expression of a multiplier's right "if" statement to include lower precedence operators to avoid shift-reduce conflicts.
+But I guess that is not the desired behavior...

 ## Thursday, November 6th

 Today's learning was mainly focusing on parsing algorithms and page table mechanisms in virtualized systems.